okta/okta-developer-docs/README.md

 * `<NextSectionLink/>` - Provides a "button" link to the next section
 * `<NextSectionLink>Some Example Text</NextSectionLink>` - Provides the "button" with different text
-* `<NextSectionLink name="next-steps"/>` - Provides the "button" to link to the named section of the guide (doesn't have be the "next" section)
+* `<NextSectionLink name="next-steps"/>` - Provides the "button" to link to the named section of the guide (doesn't have to be the "next" section)